karlhulme/piggle/README.md

 ## Build

-`Rollup` is used to pass a series of configurations to babel with a view to producing cjs and esm modules.
+`Rollup` is used to pass a series of configurations to babel with a view to producing the output modules.

+The CommonJS module is written to `/dist/lib`.

+The ES module is written to `/dist/es`.

 ```bash
 npm run build